arvida/vim-open-rubygems/README.md

 Otherwise just copy the contents of open-rubygems.vim's plugin folder to `~/.vim/plugins/`.

+## Requirements

+Mac OS X as open-rubygems.vim currently relies on the `open` shell command.

 ## Contributing

 You are very welcome to contibute.
 Do a pull request or issue on [github](https://github.com/arvida/vim-open-rubygems).